 What is it?

 Drum scanning is the ultimate pursuit of quality in the realm of film photography.
-It is the last scan you will ever need, since there is nothing that will give you the kind of resolution, detail, sharpness, dynamic range, and color rendition that drum scanning can give you.
+It is the last scan you will ever need, since there is nothing that will give you the kind of resolution, detail, sharpness and dynamic range that drum scanning can give you.

-CCD scanners are basically all consumer, prosumer, and many high end scanners, that are not drum scanners.
-The difference here is essentially that it uses the same technology that digital camera's use (a chip) that is used to record an image through a lens (usually one that is highly inferior to the one you shot the image with).
-Essentially, with a CCD scanner, you are taking a picture of your image with a digital camera.
+CCD and CMOS scanners are basically all consumer, prosumer, and many high end scanners, that are not drum scanners.
+The difference here is essentially that it uses the same technology that digital camera's use (a chip) that is used to record an image through a lens (often one that is highly inferior to the one you shot the image with).
+Essentially, with a CCD or CMOS scanner, you are taking a picture of your image with a digital camera.

 How a drum scanner differs is that it uses PMT's (Photo Multiplier Tubes).
 These are basically vacuum tubes (one for each RGB color) that absorb the image pixel by pixel.
 It's a technology that was derived from nuclear physics.

 Why compromise on quality when you can get the best scans that are out there?
 National Geographic, Vogue, pretty much every big publishing house used to have drum scanners which cost up to $65K or more when new and could scan at up to 11,000 dpi.
 For these publications, for advertising agencies, for anyone that wanted to have the ultimate quality and/or print big, there was no compromise.

 PMT's are ultra sensitive to light and therefore outperform CCD and CMOS sensors in their dynamic range.
 The stated D-Max on most CCD and CMOS scanners is highly inflated.
 Many of the consumer and prosumer manufacturers do this to show that their specs are higher than drum scanners, when in reality those specs are not very accurate.